zhangweijian97/LogseqNote/pages/dme presentation.md

 Addionally, researchers proved that maximizing the output entropy of a neural network is equivalent to maximizing the log likelihood.
 This is called the Infomax Principle.
 You can also maximize this equation to find out the solution.
 #### The last one is projection pursuit.
-讲
+It is a technique developed in statistics for ﬁnding "interesting" projections of multidimensional data.
+Researchers found that the Gaussian distribution is the least interesting 讲
 ###
 ##